jrutter/grunt-bust-my-cache/README.md

 Allow you to pass a path to a specific file to be cache busted, useful if you don't want to blow away the cache on all of your files.

+#### options.baseDir
+Type: `String`
+Default value: `./`

+If your assets are located in a different directory, make sure you set this to the correct base path.

 ### Usage Examples